rsalmond/TIL/thatscool.md

 ## April 2025

+Matterport is a company that hosts 3d scans of places (usually homes for sale / rent) supporting virtual tours.
+[Matterport-DL](https://github.com/rebane2001/matterport-dl) lets you download those scans.

 [Synthesia](https://www.synthesiagame.com/) is nearly twenty years old so it counts only as "new to me" but this "guitar hero for piano" thing sure looks cool!

 [inscribed.app](https://github.com/chunrapeepat/inscribed) combines excalidraw with a slideshow / presentation workflow and looks great!